yongliang-wu/DoCo/README.md

 ### Training
 Before training, please replace the `site-packages/diffusers/schedulers/scheduling_ddpm.py` file with the `DoCo/scheduling_ddpm.py` file provided in this repository.
 Our version includes an additional `step_batch` function and modifications to the `_get_variance` function to enable batch processing.

+**Note:** To achieve the best results, set different hyperparameters such as anchor concept, max_train_steps, warm_up, and learning_rate.
+These hyperparameters may vary depending on distinct concepts.

 **Unlearning Style**

 Setup accelerate config and pretrained model and then launch training.

 ```